Poker Online

 Introduction

-This game is known in Chinese as tuo la ji (tuolaji2) (meaning 'tractor') or bashi fen (bashifen) (meaning '80 points').
-It is a double deck version of sishi fen ('40 points'), and is related to zhao pengyou ('looking for friends').
-It is popular in Shanghai, and probably also in other parts of China.
+This game is known in Chinese as tuo la ji (拖拉机) (meaning 'tractor') or bashi fen (八十分) (meaning '80 points').
+It is an expanded version of sishi fen ('40 points') using two or more decks, and is related to zhao pengyou ('looking for friends').
+All these games are collectively known as Sheng1 Ji2 (升级), which means "raise level" or "promote".
+Tractor is widely popular in China, especially in Shanghai and south of the Yellow River where it has practically displaced the older single deck game.

 Players and Cards